pytorch/xla/docs/source/learn/troubleshoot.md

 3. Exiting a
 [profiler StepTrace
 region](https://github.com/pytorch/xla/blob/fe4af0080af07f78ca2b614dd91b71885a3bbbb8/torch_xla/debug/profiler.py#L165-L171).
-4. Dynamo decide to compile/execute the graph.
+4. Dynamo decides to compile/execute the graph.
-5. User trying to
+5. User tries to
 access(often due to logging) the value of a tensor before the `torch_xla.sync()`.
-6. User trying to access tensor value before mark_step.
+6. User tries to a tensor value before calling `mark_step`.
 See [PyTorch on XLA Devices](https://github.com/pytorch/xla/blob/master/docs/source/learn/pytorch-on-xla-devices.md) for more details.

-The execution caused by 1-4 are expected, and we want to avoid 5 by either reduce the frequency of accessing tensor values or manually add a `torch_xla.sync()` before accessing.
+The op executions caused by items 1-4 are expected, and we want to avoid item 5 by either reducing the frequency of accessing tensor values or manually adding a call to `torch_xla.sync()` before accessing them.

 Users should expect to see this `Compilation Cause` + `Executation Cause` pairs for first couple steps.
 After the model